-The entry of goods into Bahrain from a place outside the Implementing States' territory triggers a VAT event (i.e. an "import of goods").
+The entry of goods into Bahrain from a place outside the Implementing States' territory triggers a VAT event (i.e., an "import of goods").
 The VAT treatment of imports of goods is summarized below.

-1.1.2.
-Definition of an import of goods
+4.1.1.
+What is an import of goods?

-An import of goods is the entry of goods in the territory of the Implementing States from a place outside that territory, where the goods are cleared through customs (i.e. not placed under a customs duty suspension regime1).
+An import of goods is the entry of goods in the territory of the Implementing States from a place outside that territory, where the goods are cleared through customs (i.e., not placed under a customs duty suspension regime1).